 - What is company culture like at Nurx?

-Last year, our leadership team took a look at our company values and made several revisions.
-Our goal was to define a set of values that underscores our focus on judgment-free access to healthcare and desire to prove how a product-focused mindset can help change healthcare.
+Team Nurx strives to operate according to a set of values that underscores our focus on judgment-free access to healthcare and desire to prove how a product-focused mindset can help change healthcare.

 In a nutshell, our values are:

 - We are patient-first